chef/automate/components/docs-chef-io/content/automate/config_opensearch.md

 maxHeapsize = "2g"
 ```

-- Run the patch command `chef-automate config patch log.toml --os` to apply the patch.
+- Run the patch command `chef-automate config patch heap.toml --os` to apply the patch.

 ### Centralized Logs

-Take a tour of the main page to know about [Centralized logs]((/automate/centralizing_log/)).
+Take a tour of the main page to know about [Centralized logs](/automate/centralizing_log/).